redpwn/rcds/docs/quickstart.rst

 - **Cert-Manager**: For installing Cert-Manager, ensure that you install CRDs using the second option: `Install Cert-Manager with CRDs using Helm <https://cert-manager.io/docs/installation/helm/#3-install-customresourcedefinitions>`_

 Once done, go to the VPC Network IP addresses tab, and convert the traefik IP address to a static IP address.
+It should be marked there as traefik, and if not can be found by using kubectl.
 This will be the IP address that your web challenges will be hosted on, so add a wildcard DNS entry to point to this IP address.
 For example, add an A record pointing at  ``*.example.com``.

 Finally, we're going to configure the automatic TLS certificate generation.
 To do this, fill out the following template and name it ``certs.yml``: